 St James's Place Foundation's grant of over £93,000 will also help fund the Children and Families Worker and allow The Charity to run twelve paediatric information days over the next three years and distribute The Brainy Bags to children affected by the disease.

-The grant will go towards funding education packs to help and support a child, their parents and teachers when they return to school following a brain tumour diagnosis or treatment.
+The grant will go towards funding education resources to help and support a child, their parents and teachers when they return to school following a brain tumour diagnosis or treatment.

 The grant has been made in association with The Alex Bolt Fund, an official supporter group of The Brain Tumour Charity.